 Example.
-Rose Co. is an employer with a calendar tax year that filed its timely income tax return on April 15, 2020.
+Rose Co. is an employer with a calendar tax year that filed its timely income tax return on April 15,

+2021.
 Rose Co. elected to take the qualified small business payroll tax credit for increasing research activities on Form 6765.
-The third quarter of 2020 is the first quarter that begins after Rose Co. filed the income tax return making the payroll tax credit election.
-Therefore, the payroll tax credit applies against Rose Co.'s share of social security tax on wages paid to employees in the third quarter of 2020.
+The third quarter of 2021 is the first guarter that begins after Rose Co. filed the income tax return making the payroll tax credit election.
+Therefore, the payroll tax credit applies against Rose Co.'s share of social security tax on wages paid to employees in the third guarter of 2021.
 Rose Co. is a semiweekly schedule depositor.
-Rose Co. completes Form 945-A by reducing the amount of liability entered for the first payroll payment in the third guarter of 2020 that includes wages subject to social security tax by the lesser of (1) its share of social security tax on the wages, or (2) the available payroll tax credit.
-If the payroll tax credit elected is more than Rose Co.'s share of social security tax on the first payroll payment of the quarter, the excess payroll tax credit would be carried forward to succeeding payroll payments in the third guarter until it is used.
+Rose Co. completes Form 945-A by reducing the amount of liability entered for the first payroll payment in the third quarter of 2021 that includes wages subject to social security tax by the lesser of (1) its share of social security tax on the wages, or (2) the available payroll tax credit.
+If the payroll tax credit elected is more than Rose Co.'s share of social security tax on the first payroll payment of the quarter, the excess payroll tax credit would be carried forward to succeeding payroll payments in the third quarter until it is used.
 If the amount of the payroll tax credit exceeds Rose Co.'s share of social security tax on wages paid to its employees in the third quarter, the excess credit would be treated as a payroll tax credit against its share of social security tax on wages paid in the fourth quarter.
-If the amount of the payroll tax credit remaining exceeded Rose Co.'s share of social security tax on wages paid in the fourth quarter, it could be carried forward and treated as a payroll tax credit for the first quarter of 2021.
+If the amount of the payroll tax credit remaining exceeded Rose Co.'s share of social security tax on wages paid in the fourth quarter, it could be carried forward and treated as a payroll tax credit for the first quarter of 2022.

-Nonrefundable portion of credit for qualified sick and family leave compensation (Form CT-1, line 16).
+Nonrefundable portion of credit for qualified sick and family leave compensation for leave taken before April 1, 2021 (Form CT-1, line 16).
 Follow the instructions under Part II.
 Record of Railroad Retirement Tax Liability in the Instructions for Form CT-1 to adjust your tax liability on Form 945-A.